Program & Philosophy

 Germantown Friends School’s athletic program is guided by our school’s statement of philosophy that there is that of God in everyone.
 Through the process of learning to be a member of a GFS team, we encourage our student-athletes to continue to cultivate the principles valued by the school community.
 Among these are truthfulness, simplicity, self-discipline, the resolution of differences without violence, respect for others and oneself.

-The athletic program at GFS stresses participation and encourages all student-athletes to develop their capabilities to the fullest extent possible.
+Our athletic program stresses participation and encourages all student-athletes to develop their capabilities to the fullest extent possible.

-We value excellence in each sport, and we aim to field successful teams that are competitive within the Friends Schools League as well as with comparable non-league schools.
+We value excellence in each sport, and we aim to field successful teams that are competitive within the Friends Schools League and comparable non-league schools.

 It is our hope that as student-athletes progress through the athletic program they gain a stronger sense of themselves and their role in the GFS community.